san9w9n/san9w9n/README.md

 - Machine learning to classify images

 ### 🔭 I’m currently working on ...
-- Make Web service with Node.js
+- Make Todo list with Express.js, MongoDB
+- Participating in a lecture on S/W algorithms for college students in Samsung Electronics' DX division.
 - AI Hackathon Competition (Jeju Techno Park)

 <!--